- 1 Comparison with DR400G-HD II

 Should I Purchase?

 The design, video quality and features for the BlackVue DR500GW-HD are very good.
 The BlackVue cameras are very popular due to these reasons.
 The only real outstanding question is reliability.
 Reliability appears better than the previous versions.
 The biggest problem is the macroblocking / pixelation.
 This could be fixed with a hacked firmware but this will likely void the warranty.
 Going back to the original firmware may not be possible or may brick the device.
-Overall, video quality could be better for the price See our complete comparison on the dash cam comparison page.
+Overall, video quality could be better for the price.

 Where to purchase for lowest price